Skip to Content

 Program Deliverables

-NCI staff will support P01 investigators in the DCTD research areas by providing guidance on pre-application development process as follows:
+NCI staff will support P01 investigators by providing guidance on the pre-application development process as follows:

-• A pre-submission meeting should be scheduled 3-7 months prior to the anticipated receipt date.
+• Schedule a pre-submission meeting 3-6 months prior to the anticipated receipt date

-• Program staff will review pre-submission material and the budget summary submitted by the PI prior to the meeting and provide feedback at the pre-submission meeting.
+• Review pre-submission material and the PI’s budget summary prior to the meeting and provide feedback at the pre-submission meeting

-• It should be noted that the feedback provided at this meeting does not constitute a formal NCI review and any recommendations should be taken as suggestions by the PIs.
-It is up to the investigators to determine which suggestion(s) to incorporate into their application.
+Feedback provided to the investigators at this meeting does not constitute a formal NCI review, and the PI should consider any recommendations to be suggestions.
+The investigators determine which suggestion(s) to incorporate into their application.